 SOURCE is an acronym for Service Options Using Resources in a Community Environment.
 The program is designed for frail, elderly and disabled Georgians who require the level of care typically provided in a nursing home.
-However this program allows eligible individuals to receive care in their homes or communities (such as assisted living residents or personal care homes) and avoid long term nursing home placement.
+However, this program allows eligible individuals to receive care in their homes or communities (such as assisted living residents or personal care homes) and avoid having to use long term nursing home care.
 This program provides for both medical care and non-medical personal care services to very low income individuals.

 Originally this program was only available in certain areas of the state, but now it is open to residents statewide.
-In 2013, approximately 20,000 Georgians received assistance under this program.
+In 2014, over 20,000 Georgians received assistance under this program.
 However, even with increased capacity, it is possible that a waiting list for services may exist.

-The applicant's health and finances both play a role in the eligibility requirements for the SOURCE Waiver.
+The applicant's health and income and savings all both play a role in the eligibility requirements for the SOURCE Waiver.
 As the waiver is intended to divert individuals from nursing home placement, the first requirement is that they need nursing home level care.
-Second, they must qualify for Georgia Medicaid financially.
+Second, they must qualify financially.

-Georgia long term care Medicaid has both income limits and financial resource limits.
-For 2014, the income limit for an individual is $2,163 / month and the asset limit is $2,000.
 If that person is married and their spouse is not applying for Medicaid, the limits change.
-Spouses are allowed additional income and up to $117,240 in financial resources; their Community Spouse Resource Allowance.
+Spouses are allowed additional income and up to $119,220 in financial resources; their Community Spouse Resource Allowance.

 It is possible to receive Medicaid even if one's income or assets are over the limits.
 Georgia has a Medically Needy Medicaid program that will considered persons with exceptionally high medical and care costs even though they are over the limits.
 Another option is to restructure one's finances through the creation of Medicaid exempt trusts and annuities so that their countable income and assets are within the acceptable limits.
 Persons hoping to qualify using this approach should be aware that legal or financial expertise is necessary.
 One can find Medicaid planning assistance here.